National Museum of African Art: History

 In early 1983, Sylvia Williams became the museum's director.
 Later that year, the Smithsonian broke ground on a new, dedicated building for the African art museum on the National Mall.
 The complex was situated mostly underground and expanded the museum's exhibition space upon its September 1987 opening.
 Over time, perspectives towards African art shifted from ethnographic interest to the study of traditional objects for their craftsmanship and aesthetic properties.
 Williams took a scholarly, art historian approach to the museum and pursued risky, high-cost pieces before their ultimate values were settled.
 The collection expanded into contemporary works and works from Arab North Africa, beyond the traditional Sub-Saharan.
 The museum's founder criticized this direction and felt that the institution was neglecting its public role for "esoteric scholarship".

-Following Williams's death in 1996, curator Roslyn Walker, served as director from 1997 through her 2002 retirement.
+Following Williams's death in 1996, curator Roslyn Walker served as director from 1997 through her 2002 retirement.
 Walker continued the direction of her predecessor and added a dedicated contemporary art gallery and curator.
 She also created a development office, which raised money for an early 2000s renovation of the museum's pavilion.
 Sharon Patton, former director of Oberlin College's Allen Memorial Art Museum, served as director between 2003 and 2008.
 Her tenure included more shows targeting children and an advisory board mass resignation over Smithsonian leadership.

 Johnnetta Cole, an anthropologist and former president of Spelman and Bennett College, became the museum's director in 2009.
 Her tenure became associated with a controversial 2015 exhibit that featured works from comedian Bill Cosby's private collection just as allegations of sexual assault against him became public.
-Two years earlier, the 2013 federal budget sequestration closed one of the museum's permanent exhibitions.
-Cole retired in March 2017 and was succeeded by British filmmaker and curator Gus Casely-Hayford in February 2018.
+Cole retired in March 2017 and was succeeded by British filmmaker, scholar, and curator Gus Casely-Hayford in February 2018.

-Reviewers had criticized the National Mall building's architecture, particularly its lack of natural light.
+In 2022, the museum returned 29 looted Benin Bronzes to Nigeria.

+In 2021 museum consultant Ngaire Blankenberg became director, she left in 2023.
 The museum was scheduled for remodeling as part of the Smithsonian's South Mall project starting in 2014, but plans were subsequently scaled back.

-Ngaire Blankenberg was named director of the museum in July 2021, succeeding Casely-Hayford after his March 2020 departure.
-Before becoming director, Blankenberg worked extensively as a consultant for museums & cultural institutions on issues including collection decolonization and public engagement.